yitong241/Language_Model/CONTRIBUTING.md

 ### Step 5: Collect Analysis Metrics

 After training, you must collect ablation-specific metrics for the final report.
-These require custom evaluation scripts that you write and run against your `best_model.pt`.
+These require custom evaluation scripts that you write and run against your checkpoint.
 See the next section for what to measure.

 ## Analysis Requirements by Ablation Category